A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Data Example - Multi clinic recruitment in MGI

 \subsubsection{Analysis 1}

-The benchmark national estimates from SEER shows lower lifetime cancer risk among women compared to men, with marginal log-odds ratios of -0.24 (2008-2010), -0.19 (2010-2012), -0.08 (2012-2014), and -0.07 (2014-2016).
-Here we present the marginal log odds ratio (OR) estimates between cancer and biological sex, with age-adjusted results in Supplementary Section S10.
+The benchmark national estimates from SEER show a lower lifetime cancer risk among women, with marginal log-odds ratios of -0.24 (2008-2010), -0.19 (2010-2012), -0.08 (2012-2014), and -0.07 (2014-2016).
+Here, we estimate the marginal log odds ratio (OR) between cancer and biological sex.
+Figure \ref{fig:realdata} presents the results for the Anesthesiology, MIPACT, MEND, and Combined cohorts using Unweighted logistic regression, JPL, JPS, and JAIPW.
+Results for the JCL and JSR estimators are included in Supplementary Figure S3.
+For the MHB cohort, results for all methods are shown in Supplementary Figure S3.
+Age-adjusted analyses are provided in Supplementary Section S9.3.\\

-\textbf{MGI-Anesthesiology} Subpart (C) of Figure \ref{fig:realdata} shows the results for MGI-Anesthesiology.
-Unweighted logistic regression estimates the log OR to be -0.08 (95\% CI [-0.11, -0.05]), where the upper limit is slightly outside the SEER range.
+\textbf{Anesthesiology:} Unweighted logistic regression estimates the log OR to be 0.08 (95\% CI [-0.11, -0.05]), where the upper limit is slightly outside the SEER range.
 Including cancer in the selection model improved estimates for PL, SR, PS, and CL.
-The estimates derived from the four IPW methods— PL, SR, PS, and CL—are -0.15 (95\% CI [-0.19, -0.11]), -0.16 (95\% CI [-0.23, -0.10]), -0.13 (95\% CI [-0.17, -0.08]), and -0.13 (95\% CI [-0.17, -0.09]) respectively.
+The estimates derived from the four IPW methods: PL, SR, PS, and CL are -0.15 (95\% CI [-0.19, -0.11]), -0.16 (95\% CI [-0.23, -0.10]), -0.13 (95\% CI [-0.17, -0.08]), and -0.13 (95\% CI [-0.17, -0.09]) respectively.
 Conversely, when cancer is not included in the selection model, the estimates for all methods exhibit bias in the opposite direction.
 For the AIPW method, estimates were -0.13 (95\% CI [-0.16, -0.09]) and -0.15 (95\% CI [-0.18, -0.11]) when cancer was included in both models and with inclusion/exclusion in the selection and auxiliary score model, respectively.
 When the selection model excluded cancer with the auxiliary score model including it, the result was -0.10 (95\% CI [-0.15, -0.06]).
+Hence the AIPW method, even when forced to use this misspecified ``no cancer" selection model was still able to produce a correct estimate that matched the SEER benchmark, when ``with cancer" auxiliary score model was used.\\

-\textbf{MIPACT:} Subpart (D) of Figure \ref{fig:realdata} shows results for MIPACT.
-Unweighted logistic regression estimated 0.33 (95\% CI [0.21, 0.45]), biased outside the SEER range.
-None of the IPW or AIPW estimates fell within the SEER range due to missing critical selection variables like income and education but helped to reduce the bias to some extent when cancer was included in either selection or the auxiliary score model.
+\textbf{MIPACT:} Unweighted logistic regression estimated 0.33 (95\% CI [0.21, 0.45]), biased outside the SEER range.
+None of the IPW or AIPW estimates fell within the SEER range due to missing critical selection variables like income and education but helped to reduce the bias to some extent when cancer was included in either selection or the auxiliary score model.\\